 As more and more stakeholders and manufacturers are exploring eco-fashion, it has brought healthy competition.
 Through the competition, product prices are affordable with a variety of products being released ensuring that the move is here to stay.

 The widespread changes in climate conditions have been touted as a reason for a big push for people to start being aware of the impact of human activities on the natural environment.

 A local Singapore fashion label known as Etrician has built its marketing strategies around the use of ethical practices.
 It manufactures its clothes from naturally grown cotton devoid of any chemicals that destroy animal life.
-The cotton requires less water and work to produce while it releases fewer greenhouse gases.
+The cotton requires less water and work to produce while it releases less greenhouse gases.

-Zhai, another eco-fashion label, makes its clothes from the locally available bamboo fibre.
+Zhai, another eco-fashion label, makes its clothes from the locally available bamboo fiber.
 In addition to this, the designers use recycled paper bags.
 At their work office, energy saving bulbs are used to cut down on the power costs.
 Computer tablets are used to create designs rather than printing the designs on paper.